EdyJ/evp-docs/docs/faq.md

 configuring the vehicle behavior easily and don't have a correspondence with the real world's settings.

-	If you need to match the specifications of real cars accurately then you should take a look at [Vehicle Physics Pro](http://vehiclephysics.com).
-VPP is specifically designed to use real-world specifications and simulate the actual behaviors of the cars based on their realistic setup.

 A good method is starting with one of the included prefabs.
 Choose the one that is most similar to the vehicle you want to resemble.
 Then carefully configure its parameters in order to fine tune the handling and behavior.

+&fa-info-circle:lg; If you need to match the specifications of real cars accurately then take a look at [Vehicle Physics Pro](http://vehiclephysics.com).
+VPP is specifically designed to use real-world specifications and simulate the actual behaviors of the cars based on their realistic setup.
+{: .alert .alert-success }

 Some hints: